microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Chatting with the bot_

-1. Click the **Continue** button in Visual Studio Code and return to the emulator to see the bot's response.
+1. Click the **Continue** button in Visual Studio Code's debugging toolbar and return to the emulator to see the bot's response.

     ![Continuing in the debugger](Images/vs-click-continue.png)

     _Continuing in the debugger_

-1. Continue through the guided bot conversation, answering each question and clicking **Continue** in Visual Studio Code each time it breaks on a breakpoint.
+1. Continue through the guided bot conversation, answering each question and clicking **Continue** in Visual Studio Code each time a breakpoint is hit.

     ![A guided bot conversation](Images/emulator-complete-convo.png)